-The Management-Small Business Management and Entrepreneurship Option, a bachelor of science program, is a challenging, applicable degree program that integrates management concepts in a technical and innovative setting as required by today’s dynamic business environment.
+The Management Entrepreneurship/Small Business Management Option is a challenging, applicable degree program that integrates management concepts in a technical and innovative setting as required by today’s dynamic business environment.
 The program develops graduates with relevant skills preparing students for entry into management careers in business, government, public, or social service organizations.
-Industry-trained faculty translates theory to practice; advising students through the diversity of the curriculum, project-based learning, and internships.
+Industry-trained faculty translate theory to practice; advising students through the diversity of the curriculum, project-based learning, and internships.
 The degree serves those students that seek a personal, hands-on learning experience and the needs of the businesses that employ them.

-- Graduates of the Small Business option can assess and apply their strengths in management.
+- Graduates of the Entrepreneurship/Small Business option can assess and apply their strengths in marketing.

-- Graduates of the Small Business option can distinguish themselves as effective communicators.
+- Graduates of the Entrepreneurship/Small Business option can distinguish themselves as effective communicators.

-- Graduates of the Small Business option excel in problem solving.
+- Graduates of the Entrepreneurship/Small Business option excel in problem solving.

-- Graduates of the Small Business option model ethical and professional behavior.
+- Graduates of the Entrepreneurship/Small Business option model ethical and professional behavior.

-- Graduates of the Small Business option are prepared to pursue professional development opportunities and/or graduate education.
+- Graduates of the Entrepreneurship/Small Business option are prepared to pursue professional development opportunities and/or graduate education.

 Expected Student Learning Outcomes